Say It Like You Mean It: Composition

 Musically, the album drew comparisons to Blink-182, Jimmy Eat World and New Found Glory.
 The album's title is taken from a line in "Almost There, Going Nowhere".
 All of the songs were written by the band, except for "The Drama Summer" which was credited solely to Vasoli.
 The band usually worked on material together through jamming, where they would hear a part they enjoyed and expanded on it.
 On occasion, Golla or Vasoli arrived at practice with a complete song already written.
 Vasoli said the "meaner" tracks were about one of his ex-girlfriends.
 He initially promised not to write a song about her, but ended up writing six tracks.
 Similarly, "Hello Houston" and "A Goodnight's Sleep" were about a different ex-girlfriend.
 Vasoli said that despite him not being "that bitter about it anymore", he found it "funny to rehash".

 The opening track "Up & Go" details a girl leaving despite having no reason to do so, and was compared to "Anthem Pt.
 2" by Blink-182.
 "Given the Chance" is about the band's fans, specifically the ones in New Jersey.
 They found it hard to attract an audience in their home state of Pennsylvania, but found it easier in New Jersey.
 It was reminiscent of the tracks heard on Enema of the State (1999) by Blink-182.
-"Leaving" sees Vasoli yearning for unrequited love; it references the date February 12, 199, which Vasoli said was a "really good night" that evolved into the "first really romantic experience I've ever had".
+"Leaving" sees Vasoli yearning for unrequited love; it references the date February 12, 1999, which Vasoli said was a "really good night" that evolved into the "first really romantic experience I've ever had".
 "The Best of Me" has an acoustic intro, before shifting into punk rock track.
 "A Goodnight's Sleep" is a ballad, and was reminiscent of "Eyesore" by New Found Glory.
+Watts said "Saddest Girl Story" is about a girl he and Vasoli knew from their hometown.
 "The Drama Summer" is an acoustic emo song in the style of Dashboard Confessional and the Get Up Kids.